- Why Research

 Chris Riback: You know, that reminds me one of the things in preparing for this conversation, I read where you once said, "Great science is a creative art," and I read that and I just stopped and thought to myself, "You don't hear that very often.
 You don't hear the connections and the creativity behind science.
 You don't hear that connected to the creativity behind art."
 Is that what, in a sense, you ultimately hope that you're supporting and that you're doing both great science but also creative art?

 Dr. Norton: Yeah.
 Creativity is creativity, in any field.
-I mean, in art, in music, in theater, in writing, and science is not that different, that great ideas occur because there's a spark or there's usually a connection between 2 things that people didn't see before.
-If you look at the history of science and you look at the history of art, if you go back and say, "A century ago, 2 centuries ago, 3 centuries ago," you'll see that artists and scientists were basically trying to solve the same problem and often didn't realize at the time, but was pretty obvious in retrospect, that they were thinking about the same kinds of things.
+I mean, in art, in music, in theater, in writing, and science is not that different, that great ideas occur because there's a spark or there's usually a connection between two things that people didn't see before.
+If you look at the history of science and you look at the history of art, if you go back and say, "A century ago, two centuries ago, three centuries ago," you'll see that artists and scientists were basically trying to solve the same problem and often didn't realize at the time, but was pretty obvious in retrospect, that they were thinking about the same kinds of things.

 I think that talking to a lot of artists and people who write about art and write about contemporary culture and scientists who are studying the cancer problem, I think we're talking about something very similar which is identity.
 How does the cancer cell see itself?
 How does it see its relationship to the cells around it?
 How do people see themselves and how do they define themselves?
 Can you have multiple definitions of the same individual?
 Of course you can.
-Can the cell be a health cell and an abnormal cell at the same time?
+Can the cell be a healthy cell and an abnormal cell at the same time?
 Of course it can.
 I think some of the same issues that we're trying to solve in the arts we're trying to solve in the sciences, and I think that we're hoping there'll be more of an interchange, in fact, between the arts and the sciences because we can learn from each other in that way.